 Challenging or Defending a Will

-Should you be disappointed about someone else’s Will and wish to challenge this Will, our experienced lawyers can advise you on your rights to challenge the Will under the relevant legislative framework.
+Should you be disappointed about someone else’s Will and wish to challenge, our experienced lawyers can advise you on your rights when challenging a Will under the relevant legislative framework.

 Alternatively, you may be appointed as an executor pursuant to a Will and wish to defend such Will against a challenge by a disaffected individual.
 We can assist you where such challenge is made or threatened.

 Secure your assets and protect your loved ones today.
 Send us an email or give us a call on 03 5941 1622.

 Get advice from a Wills & Estate Planning Lawyer

 Frequently Asked Questions

 You may be entitled to challenge the terms of a Will under certain circumstances, which include:

 - The deceased has a responsibility to provide for you and failed to do so, or failed to leave adequate provision;